JuanCab/csis252/README.md

-# csis252
+# CSIS 252 Code

- Example code for csis252
+Example code for CSIS 252

 The code in the examples subdirectory was written and used by Dr. Brekke when he taught CSIS 252.
-He deserves all the credit for that.
+He deserves all the credit for the original code.